oasis-open/cti-documentation/faq.md

 The TC will make a best effort to avoid making either forwards or backwards-breaking changes in minor releases.
 That said, on occasion breaking changes may need to be made.
 For example, with stub objects the TC will more than likely make forward and backward-breaking changes, but these objects are marked as such and should not be considered stable.
 Other forward or backward breaking changes will be done carefully and only when the TC deems that the justification of doing so justifies the potential impact on implementers.

-### Why are there fewer objects in STIX™ 2.0/Cyber Observables than there were in the previous versions? ###

-The community focused on developing objects that saw significant usage in practice.
-Many CybOX objects were defined but never (or rarely) used.

-### I was using CybOX™ <Object X> before, but now I can't find it, what should I do? ###

-If you were using a CybOX object and it's not a part of STIX 2, let us know!
-Create the object as a STIX 2.1 Extension and submit it to the [CTI STIX Common Object repository](https://github.com/oasis-open/cti-stix-common-objects) to give it greater visibility.

-If you're a TC member, post to the cti-cybox@lists.oasis-open.org list.
-If you're not, post to cti-comment@lists.oasis-open.org (instructions here: https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=cti).

 ### Why is Location an SDO? ###

 Location was made an SDO for several reasons: